My Life Has Been Complicated…

 I have given birth to 4 children, 2 with feet on the ground, and 2 who grew their wings.
 My first child died in a car accident when I was 21.
 I was the driver.
 8 years later, my 4th child died from cancer.
 So I know grief, and survivor’s guilt.
 I have had an entire lifetime to learn about my journey with grief.

-Losing a child messed me up, losing the 2nd one was brutal.
+Losing a child changed my reality, losing the 2nd one was brutal.

 Then my mother died in my arms from a brain aneurysm.